 Surprisingly, HTTPS enabled sites, where data is transmitted over a secured connection in an encrypted mode, have been the target of 56% of the total attacks as compares to 44% of attacks on the HTTP (non-secured connection) sites, report reveals.
 This is really surprising considering the fact that most of websites, which are offering transactional services are highly targeted by hackers.
 Thus, HTTPS can not be considered as secure as it was originally thought.

-Though the Q1 report of Akamai on Internet security pointed to third-party plugins to be the malicious actors and explained the same, the Q2 report have taken the widely used data exchange platform WordPress for a case study.
+Though the Q1 report of Akamai on Internet security pointed to third-party plugins to be the malicious actors and explained the same, the Q2 report has taken the widely used data exchange platform WordPress for a case study.
 The Q2 report reveals 49 prior unknown vulnerabilities due to the third-party WordPress plugins.
 The report also recommended that site owners must research the plugins prior to utilizing and to ensure the security of the plugin.

 The Tor project ensures the anonymity of the website users, that employs an onion routing method, with a separate entry and exit nodes.
 The onion routing makes it easy to peep through the network and attack the websites.
 The Retail industry remains to be the most targetted victim of Tor attacks.
 Financial services and high technology follow the retail industry in terms of the number of attacks from Tor.

 The rising internet security threats pose a new challenge.
 It is vital to acquire unparalleled data in regard to the security features of the web application used.
 Additionally, effective engagement of software and hardware is a prior requirement.
 From the findings of Akamai report, it is evident SYN and SSDP vector attacks are the most threatening ones.
 Here are few takeaways to keep your network safe.